|Nutrition Facts (per serving)|

 A final example is people from Hong Kong who like to cook Zhaijangmian sauce with chili bean sauce and ketchup as the main seasoning ingredients then serve with julienned carrot, julienned pork and black vinegar.
-As with a lot of Cantonese cooked food the flavour of the Hong Kong style Zhajiangmian is sweet than in other places.
+As with a lot of Cantonese cooked food the flavor of the Hong Kong style Zhajiangmian is sweet than in other places.

-You can also store the sauce in the freezer in small portions and heat up in your microwave.
+You can store the sauce in the freezer in small portions and heat up in your microwave.
 This will save you a lot of time when cooking dinner.

 - 1 bowl of edamame beans

-- 1/2 cup water
+- 1/2 cup cold water, divided

 - 2 tablespoons light soy sauce